duhitsrandy/MMHv2/app-structure.md

 ### 5. Travel Time Matrix (`actions/ors-actions.ts`)
 - **API**: OpenRouteService (ORS) Matrix API.
 - **Action**: `getTravelTimeMatrixAction`.
 - **Purpose**: Calculates a matrix of travel times and distances between multiple sources (start/end locations) and destinations (all fetched POIs).
 This data is used to enrich the POIs displayed in the list and popups.
+(ORS is now only used for this matrix calculation.)

 ## State Management (`useMapData` hook in `results-map.tsx`)